An IFC file is a standard file format for exchanging building models’ information between AEC professionals using different software

 A classification system is the grouping and coding method that allows you to organise entities.

 There are different classification systems, with different ways of categorising them, such as:

 To know everything about classification systems in buildings I suggest the article “IFC and classification systems in the construction sector“.

 Before concluding here are two practical indications that meet the most common needs of technicians: open an IFC file and convert a DWG file to IFC.

 How to convert a DWG into IFC file

 If you are working on a DWG project or 3D block and you need to convert it in IFC using a simple and reliable tool, follow the steps below.

-- Download and install immediately usBIM.viewer+ for free
+- Download and install the usBIM.viewer+ for free;

 - Choose the option